Gear Ratio & Torque Calculator Skip to main content

 Limitations

-• Worm gear efficiency is highly dependent on lead angle, sliding velocity, and lubricant — single efficiency value is an approximation
+• Worm efficiency is highly dependent on lead angle, sliding velocity, lubricant, temperature, and manufacturer geometry

 References